 Religion, cars, politics, attitudes and philosophies - from a very early age, I have found myself fascinated by what people believe.
 Our world offers many different things to believe in, thought processes, perspectives and rationalizations, and naturally, people presume that the collection of their beliefs can loosely be considered "the truth".

-Warning, kid logic: If our presbyterian church offered “THE” religion, why are people choosing other options?
-Wait…there are options?
+Warning, kid logic: If our Presbyterian church offered "THE" religion, why would people choose another church?
+No, scratch that.
+Here's the more important question:

 People swear by (or at!) their Ford trucks.
 Or Chevy Trucks.
 Or Honda.
 Or BMW.
 "What's the best car out there?"
 Like so many other of life's questions, the answer is "It depends on who you ask".

 Generally, people establish their belief in "truths" on their own experiences in life.
 Some of the time, our system of beliefs is built off of what we read online, or are taught in school, or were told to us by a trusted friend.